Mir-Inayat/LLMchatbot/README.md

 5. Edit the `.env` file with your credentials:
    - Set your Neo4j database settings
-   - Set your OpenAI API key (if you have one)
+   - Set your Gemini API key (if you have one)
    - Configure any other settings as needed

 ### Setting up the Knowledge Graph